russhwolf/multiplatform-settings/README.md

 #### Apple Keychain

-In addition to the default `AppleSettings` implementation, there's also a `KeychainSettings` on the Apple platforms that stores data on the Apple keychain.
+In addition to the default `NSUserDefaultsSettings` implementation, there's also a `KeychainSettings` on the Apple platforms that stores data on the Apple keychain.
 Construct it by passing a `String` which will be interpreted as a service name

 ```kotlin
 val serviceName: String // ...